irawoodring/343/cpp-lectures/PITCHME.md

 This is called a **shallow copy**.
 We don't want just the values to be copied.

-Imagine if we were storing a dynamically allocated array of grades.
-If we did a shallow copy then anytime we added a grade for one student the other student would have that grade added as well.
-They both need memory areas for their own best friends and grades.
+They both need memory areas for their own grades.
 This is what we call a **deep copy**.
 ---
 **The Big Five**
 ***